Understanding Dog Paw Yeast Infections: Causes, Symptoms, and Treatments

 Medicated shampoos are the preferred treatment for most mild-to-moderate paw yeast infections.
 These shampoos are designed to be used on the entire body, but they can also be used on just the paws if that is the only affected area.

-These shampoos usually contain antifungal ingredients such as miconazole, ketoconazole, or climbazole.
-They often also contain sulfur or salicylic acid, which helps reduce scaling and crusting.
+These shampoos usually contain antifungal ingredients and ingredients that help reduce scaling and crusting.

 Oral medications